TIBCOSoftware/fabrician-hadoop-enabler/README.md

 Directory (the file location where HDFS stores metadata).
 Use a local drive is optimal for performance, but it also means that the data can be lost in the event of a Namenode Component restart.
-To ensure that this metadata survives a Namenode restart, Hadoop allows users to specify a second location (e.g. a highly available SAN elsewhere in the datacenter) for storing a second copy of the metadata.
+To ensure that this metadata survives a Namenode restart, Hadoop allows users to specify multiple locations (e.g. one might be a highly available SAN elsewhere in the datacenter) for storing other copies of the metadata.

-The Silver Fabric runtime context variable for defining this second location is
+The Silver Fabric runtime context variable for defining these locations is
-${hadoop_enabler_NAMENODE_NAME_DIR_REMOTE}.
-When you start you first start your Hadoop cluster, the directory defined by this variable should not exist.
+${hadoop_enabler_NAMENODE_NAME_DIR}, which can be a comma delimited list of directories on the filesystem where the DFS name node should store the name table.
+When you start you first start your Hadoop cluster, the directories defined by this variable should not exist.
 The Hadoop Enabler will then create and initialize both the remote and local copies.

 *Warning*: It is important during initial restart that the remote directory does not exist.